Bannerlord-Modding/Documentation/_csharp-api/inputsystem/input.md

 ## Key Reading

 There's a number of usefull methods that detect keys being pressed down in different ways, all seeming to return a 'bool'.
-Most common are `isKeyDown`, `isKeyPressed` and `isKeyReleased`
+Most common are `IsKeyDown`, `IsKeyPressed` and `IsKeyReleased`

 You can also use the extension methods `IsDown`/`IsPressed`/`IsReleased` as such `KeyCode.A.IsPressed()`